Radio Better Offline: Edward Ongweso Jr. & Allison Morrow

 You're one of like the three people who, when the metaverse was happening, was actually calling it out.
 So

 it's good to see and hear, but also insane that it's still going.
-That's what I don't like.
+That's what I don't like, this OpenAI 115 billion burn within by 2028, I think it is.

 I don't understand how people keep publishing this and being like, and that will happen.

-I will say, to my relief, the metaverse went away quickly because when it first was announced and I wrote a piece just being like, what?
+I will say to my relief, the metaverse went away quickly because when it first was announced and I wrote a piece just being like, what?

 What is that?
 What?